Rashashajahan/SDN-based-Error-Correction-Mechanism-in-Quantum-Key-Distribution/README.md

 * Sender sends a sequence of random bits by encoding them into series of polarization states using a series of random bases, through quantum channel.
 * Reciever measures the photon polarization of the received photons using a series of random bases.
     * Due to potential losses in the channel, some of receiver's measurements may yield to null bits.
-    * In the case the basis of receiver is different from sender, the measurement result is randomized.
+    * In case the basis of receiver is different from sender, the measurement result will be randomized.
 * Receiver reveals the partial information about the basis, used for the measurement.
 * Sender discloses the information regarding matching bases.
 * Reveiver decode the photon states into binary bits for the matching bases.